scolladon/sfdx-git-delta/CONTRIBUTING.md

 ### Make your changes

-Modify the files, build, test, lint and eventually commit your code using the following command:
+Change the files, build, test, lint and commit your code using the following command:

 ```bash
 git add <path/to/file/to/commit>